Okemos Chapter 7 Bankruptcy Attorney

-Some of our clients find that Chapter 13 bankruptcy is a better fit.
+Some of our clients find that Chapter 13 bankruptcy in Michigan is a better fit.
 This arrangement schedules a payment plan that will allow you to keep your property so long as you make payments on time.
 White Law PLLC can help you ensure the payments are fair and that you are not held to unreasonable standards for your debts.

 Does the trustee take my assets?

 Many clients are worried about losing their property after filing bankruptcy, but there are ways to avoid this.
 White Law PLLC can help you find out if you qualify and organize your property in order to preserve as much of your property as possible.